What Easter Changes About Everything

 This is what sets Christianity apart from every other religion on earth.

 Christianity says something entirely different.
 God closes the gap Himself.
 He comes down.
 He takes on flesh in Jesus Christ.
-He lives the faithful life we were designed to live and couldn’t sustain.
-He dies in the place of those whose rejected fellowship introduced death into the world.
-He doesn’t wait for us to climb high enough.
-He descends to where we are.
+He lives the faithful life we were designed to live and couldn’t.
+He dies the death we deserved.
+And in doing so He doesn’t simply offer forgiveness as an abstract category.
+He restores the relationship that sin destroyed.

 The Silence of Saturday

-That Saturday — the day between the cross and the empty tomb — is one of the most spiritually honest days in the whole calendar.
+Saturday is one of the most spiritually honest days in the whole calendar.
 It’s the day that asks us whether we actually believe God is present when we can’t see what He’s doing.
 It’s the day that mirrors every season of life where endurance is required and resolution isn’t yet visible.

 The disciples didn’t know Sunday was coming.
 They only knew Friday had happened.
 And they stayed.
-Confused, afraid, and grief-stricken — but they stayed.
+Confused, afraid, and grief-stricken, but they stayed.
 That faithfulness in the dark, before the answer comes, is exactly what God asks of His people in every generation.
+The suffering we endure in this fractured world often feels like Saturday: the fracture is real, the resolution is promised, but the gap between the two is where we actually live.
+Easter doesn’t dissolve that gap.
+It gives you something solid to hold onto inside it.

 Sunday Changes Everything